The Biggest Purchase of Your Life Deserves a Certified Master Inspector®

 • Structural framing & floor systems

-• Basement water intrusion evidence
+• Basement water intrusion

-• Clay soil movement indicators
+• Clay soil movement signs

 Interior

-• Walls, ceilings & floor coverings
+• Walls, ceilings & floors

 • Windows, doors & hardware